Girl Scout Cookies

 Most Girl Scout cookies go by two names because the cookies are made by two different bakeries.

 The Girl Scouts of the USA were formed in 1912 as an organization for young girls to learn skills and build friendships.
 As a fundraiser in 1917 the Mistletoe Troop of Muskogee, Oklahoma began selling homemade cookies.
 Selling cookies was so successful troops nationwide began to do the same.
-In 1936 the Girl Scouts organization began to use commercial bakeries to produce the cookies more efficiently that the scouts would then sell, which is how it’s still done today.
+In 1933 Girl Scouts in Philadelphia worked with a commercial bakery to mass produce 100,000 boxes of vanilla cookies (which later became Trefoils) and by 1936 the Girl Scouts organization were using commercial bakeries around the country.

 • ABC Bakers (a division of the Canadian corporation George Weston Limited), or